 Add to that other states who have been watching WA’s success of SPS - like Queensland, South Australia and parts of NSW, who are likely to follow suit.

-“To fulfill even just our expected SPS program, we need to keep supporting businesses to build capability and move into these products and services,” says Peter.
+“To fulfil even just our expected SPS program, we need to keep supporting businesses to build capability and move into these products and services,” says Peter.

 “We’re in the process of creating an approved panel of go-to suppliers which will help guarantee them future work.”